aws-deadline/deadline-cloud/DEVELOPMENT.md

 * `hatch env prune` - Delete all of your isolated workspace [environments](https://hatch.pypa.io/1.12/environment/) for this package.

-For your development loop, we recommend something along the lines of:

-1. Loop until all integration tests pass:
-   1. Loop until all unit tests pass:
+If you are not sure about how to approach development for this package, then we suggest a development process along the lines of the following as a starting point:

-      1. Make some incremental changes to the package code
+1. Make your functional changes and make sure that they work.
-      2. Add or modify relevant unit tests (See [Testing](#testing))
+2. Add unit tests for your changes and ensure that all unit tests pass.
-      2. Run the unit tests
-   2. Add or modify relevant integration tests (See [Testing](#testing))
+   Iteratively improve your implementation until all unit tests pass.
+(See [Unit tests](#unit-tests))
-   3. Run the integration tests
+3. Add integration tests for your changes if applicable.
+Ensure that all integration tests pass.
+   Iteratively improve your implementation until all integration and unit tests pass.
+(See [Integration tests](#integration-tests))

 Once you are satisfied with your code, and all relevant tests pass, then run `hatch run fmt` to fix up the formatting of your code and post your pull request.